gabrielcedran/restaurant-manager/README.md

 2. The at notation for imports assume the root path as `src` when resolving paths, therefore it must be omitted `@/src/components/...` -> `@/components/`.

+### Tailwind

+When working with tailwind on vscode, the following plugins are of importance to ease our lives:

+1. PostCSS Language Support
+2. Tailwind CSS IntelliSense